 In a right triangle the square on the side opposite the right angle will equal the squares on the sides that make the right angle.

-Problem 2.
-Calculate the length of the hypotenuse c when the sides are as follows.
+Problem 3.
+Let c be the hypotenuse of a right triangle.
+Calculate its length when the sides are as follows.

 To see the answer, pass your mouse over the colored area.

 a) a = 5 cm, b = 12 cm.

 b) a = 3 cm, b = 6 cm.

 Since 9 is a square number, and a common factor of 9 and 36, then we may anticipate simplifying the radical by writing 9 + 36 = 9(1 + 4) = 9 · 5.

 We could, of course, have written 9 + 36 = 45 = 9 · 5.
 But that first wipes out the square number 9.
 We then have to bring it back.